TODAY Tom Das speaking at Awake in Stillness Conference 4.30pm UK time

 Below are some of his writings and some of Bhagavan Sri Ramana’s writings on the nature of Liberation.

-Lashmana Sarma, who was with Sri Ramana for over 20 years, was uniquely qualified to comment on Sri Ramana’s teachings as he was one of only 2 people who received personal 1 to 1 tuition from Sri Ramana on the deeper meaning of the teachings which went on for several years.
+Lakshmana Sarma, who was with Sri Ramana for over 20 years, was uniquely qualified to comment on Sri Ramana’s teachings as he was one of only 2 people who received personal 1 to 1 tuition from Sri Ramana on the deeper meaning of the teachings which went on for several years.
 He was also a Vedic and Sanskrit scholar, having studied the Upanishads and Shankara’s vast works as well as many other works too.
-Many of his LS’swere published during Sri Ramana’s lifetime and were recommended by Sri Ramana himself.
+Many of LS’s works were published during Sri Ramana’s lifetime, were written with the help of Sri Ramana and were thereafter recommended by Sri Ramana himself.

 In LS’s book entitled ‘Maha Yoga‘, he explains Sri Ramana Maharshi’s teachings in the context of the Upanishads and Advaita Vedanta; and he also gives Sri Ramana’s view on how the Sage sees the world.